decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

                  operation.
 - signature (REQUIRED), an octet string of the form outputted by the Sign operation.
-- generators (REQUIRED), vector of points in G1.
+- generators (REQUIRED), vector of pseudo-random points in G1.
 - header (OPTIONAL), an octet string containing context and application specific information.
 If not supplied, it defaults to an empty string.